SamMSalem/Diabetes-USA-Analysis/README.md

       - What are the demographic characteristics of the American population with diabetes?
       - What are the most prevalent health risk factors among people with diabetes?
       - How has the percentage of undiagnosed and diagnosed diabetes changed over time in the US?
-      - Which US counties have the highest diagnosed diabetes rates, and what is the total population of those counties?
+      - Which US counties have the highest diagnosed diabetes cases, and what is the total population of the cases in those counties?
       - What are the top 20 states with the highest overall percentage of diagnosed diabetes?
       - What are the top 20 counties/states with the highest overall cases of diagnosed diabetes?
       - How does the percentage of children in poverty correlate with diagnosed diabetes rates at the county level?